Selecting the write cache destination for standard virtual disk images

 - If you are selecting cache on local hard drive, ensure that the hard-disk drive is formatted with NTFS for Window devices, with a minimum of 500 MB.

-- When using cache on the target device RAM in standard image mode, the max size of the RAM write cache is set by the registry setting
+- When using the Cache to Device RAM option in standard image mode, the registry setting

-WcMaxRamCacheMB.
+WcMaxRamCacheMBdetermines the maximum RAM write cache.
 This registry setting appears in the BNIStack parameters.
-This registry setting is a
+It represents a

 DWORDparameter.
 If the registry entry does not exist, then the default value used is 3584 MB.